gbejula/devops-pbl/project6.md

   sudo lsblk
   ```

-- Format the logical volumes using the mkfs.ext4 with the ext4 filesystem
+- Format the logical volumes using the mkfs with the ext4 filesystem

   ```
   sudo mkfs -t ext4 /dev/webdata-vg/apps-lv